-Color theory is very important to any type of design you do.
-Color can bring your designs to life or bring them down which leaves you with unsold products.
-When designing fashion you will be working with color a lot, so it’s important to know which colors go well together, how to create those colors yourself, and the proper color terminology used to communicate with others in the fashion industry.
+Color theory is very important to any type of clothing, footwear, or accessory design you do.
+Color can bring your designs to life or bring them down and leave you with unsold products.
+When designing apparel, it’s important to know which colors go well together, how to create those colors, and what color terminology the fashion industry uses.

-Fashion Color Theory – Differences on Primary Colors
+Fashion Color Theory – Differences in Primary Colors

 The discussion and argument for which colors are the true primary colors is not a new one.
 You can read Aristotle's works about color and while there is not a definite answer as to which primary color set is correct, as a designer you should know that different perspectives exist on color, and understand what the terms mean.
 You might work with or for someone who prefers one primary set over another.
 RGB for example is a good primary when working with light, such as projections and websites/screens.
 CMYK is a good primary for tangible items such as prints/photos.

 What Hues Make Up the Color Wheel?

 In addition to the primary colors RYB (red, yellow, and blue), secondary and tertiary colors also appear on the color wheel.
 The secondary colors include violet (or purple), green, and orange; these are made by mixing the primary colors with each other.
 Mixing the primary and secondary colors together gets you blue-green, yellow-green, yellow-orange, red-orange, red-violet, and blue-violet – the tertiary colors.
 These 12 hues make up the color wheel.

 Have you heard of cool and warm colors?
 If you split the color wheel in half, you have cool and warm colors.
 Greens, blues, and purples are the cools; yellows, reds, and oranges are the warms.
 Temperature is the term used, so if someone asks you what temperature a color is, you would respond with either cool or warm.
 Blue is the coolest color and orange is the warmest color in the circle.